-Known as Lixiana in the UK
+Also Known as Lixiana

 Savaysa is a prescription medication used to prevent strokes that could result from atrial fibrillation.
 It is also a DVT medication for treating deep vein thrombosis to prevent blood clots in the leg or can also be used to treat a pulmonary embolism in the lungs.
 For DVT or embolism Savaysa will usually be used with a blood thinner prior to beginning on the medication.
 This medication for atrial fibrillation without heart valve problem is known to be very effective for stroke prevention, and you can buy Savaysa drug with a prescription at most pharmacies and maybe find a better Savaysa cost ordering medication online.